pascaldekloe/mqtt/README.md

 computing.

-See the [Broker wiki](https://github.com/pascaldekloe/mqtt/wiki/Brokers) for implementation specifics, especially the AWS IoT users.
+See the [Broker wiki](https://github.com/pascaldekloe/mqtt/wiki/Brokers) for implementation specifics.
+The most notable offender is AWS IoT.
+Additions to `integration/docker-compose.yml` are welcome.